 The Board's role and responsibility is to provide the necessary leadership, to set strategy and to exercise good oversight and stewardship.
-As at the 31 December 2011 the Board was composed of a non-executive Chairman, seven non-executive Directors and one executive Director.
-Michael Sparberg, who was appointed by Munich Re at the Annual General Meeting held on the 3 May 2011, resigned as Director on the 29 July 2011 following the purchase by MAPFRE Internacional of the shareholding held by Munich Re.
-Mr. Martin Galea was appointed as non-executive director with effect from 27 February 2012.
+As at the 31 December 2012 the Board was composed of a non-executive Chairman and nine non-executive Directors.
+Martin Galea was appointed as a non-executive Director with effect from the 27 February 2012 and as non-executive Chairman during the Board meeting, held on the 20 April 2012, immediately after the Annual General Meeting replacing Joseph F.X.
+Zahra who stepped down as non-executive Chairman of the Board.
+Joseph F.X.
+Zahra remained as a non-executive Director following his appointment by the Shareholders.